road2paradise/HealthMonitorAPI/README.md

 - ResponsiveUI (Web + Mobile)

 My web-app is able to be viewed comfortably and has a responsive UI for switching between Web and Mobile interfaces.
 There is a hamburger stack for Navigation tools.

+- Security

+The appointment endpoints are all protected by authentication, valid JWT tokens are required to access these endpoints.